superkabuki/threefive_is_SCTE35/node.md

 #### DTD Validation.
 Currently, __I have no plans to implement DTD validation.__  <br>
-The SCTE-35 data is validated by threefive3 already, <br>
+The SCTE-35 data is validated by threefive already, <br>
 and I don't see the benefit of validating other DTDs, <br>
 there are plenty of other tools for that sort of thing.